C4Q/ansible-postgres-setup/README.md

-# Install and setup Postgres on an ubuntu linux Digital Ocean machine using ansible.
+# Install and setup Postgres on a Linux machine using ansible.

-This is intended for a fresh Ubuntu droplet.
+This is intended for a fresh Ubuntu or Redhat based droplet.

 ## Prerequisites